fwiep/monthcalendar/README.md

-# WeekCalendar
+# MonthCalendar

-Generate Dutch PDF week calendars using PHP
+Generate Dutch 2-page A5 PDF month calendars using PHP

 ## About

-This project generates an A4 PDF document containing one page for every ISO-8601 week of the given year.
+This project generates a 2-page A5 PDF-document containing twelve month grids of the given year.
 It uses [mPDF][1] for the PDF dirty work.

-All major Dutch holidays are added to the corresponding days, both static and dynamic.
-For example Easter, Christmas, mother's and father's day.

-There is also the option to add one or more private, additional events to the calendar.
-You could put your own birthday in there, your wedding anniversary&hellip;
+It is loosely based on FWiePs [WeekCalendar for PHP][3].

 ## Example

-A week calendar of the year 2023, having no additional events added (except for the demo I put in there on june 18th) is part of this project and can be [downloaded right here][2].
+A month calendar of the year 2023 is part of this project and can be [downloaded right here][2].

 ## Installation